qteatime/crochet-docs/language/surface-crochet/01-design-philosophy.rst

 manipulating it (direct manipulations or programmatic manipulations).
-This is one of the reasons Crochet limits things like lambdas, which are so common in functional languages, and approaches interactive programming through the idea of `Program Versioning`_.
+This is one of the reasons Crochet limits things like lambdas, which are so common in functional languages, and approaches interactive programming through the idea of Program Versioning.

 Language domains